 6.5x55mm (6.5 Swedish)

-The 6.5 is somewhat of a new possibility to the sniping arena, and frankly, I'm a converted skeptic of this cartridge.
-Until recently the 6.5 has never really been considered in the USA, although to serious long range shooters and European shooters its no real surprise.
-The 6.5 has long been know for its excellent accuracy and absurdly high ballistic coefficients.
-And now with the introduction of Federal's Gold Medal Match load in 140gr Sierra Match King, the 6.5 should be seriously considered for sniping.
-I can really see the benefits in Law Enforcement applications, as it generally shoots a lighter bullet then the .308, but heavier then the .243, falling nicely right in between.
+The 6.5 has long been known for its excellent accuracy and absurdly high ballistic coefficients.
+With some of the European loads available and with HSM introducing a full capacity load, the 6.5 can be seriously considered for sniping.
+Additionally, I can really see the benefits for Law Enforcement applications, as it generally shoots a lighter bullet then the .308, but heavier then the .243, falling nicely right in between.
 The 6.5 deserves consideration for military application also, and has been chambered in some older military sniper rifles (WWII vintage).
-The round actually outperforms the .308 match loads in both the 168gr and 175gr, and its less susceptible to wind, but it does arrive on target with a lighter bullet, and less energy.
-(For ranges below 1000 yards) which can account for less penetration.
+The round actually outperforms the .308 match loads in both the 168gr and 175gr, and its less susceptible to wind and arrives on target with as much energy at ranges over 600 yards.
+The penetration should be good as well with the superior sectional density of the 6.5 bullets.
 The only other problem I can see is the lack of sniper grade weapons chambered for the 6.5.
 But most of the custom sniper rifle manufacturers will chamber their rifles in any caliber the purchaser wants (Sometimes for a small additional fee).
-Hopefully rifle manufacturers will realize the great potential of the 6.5 and start to produce their sniper rifles in 6.5.
+Hopefully rifle manufacturers will realize the great potential of the 6.5 and start to produce their sniper rifles in 6.5x55, though with the popularity of the other 6.5 short action cartridges, I doubt this will happen.

 Ballistics: